SachinMishra-ux/Plagaris_Cheker_tool/README.md

 - Once You run the application and if you see a prompt regarding `chromedriver not executable` or something related to access of the chromedriver then you can use the below step to fix it.
 ![alt text](./assets/image.png)

+### For any Query

+- In case of any query/issue reach out to Sachin via slack or email: sachin.mishra@datasociety.com